-The Ti-Lane AC Cable microinverter solution is very cost-effective compared with daisy chain or other proprietary cabling systems, reducing installation cost and cost of ownership.
-The AC Cabling system enables the solar installer to cost-effectively match the cabling needs to each site.
-The Cable consists of an individual molded T5 plug and a 0.7-meter, or 3-meter cable assembly.
-This cable terminates in either bare wires allowing it to be connected in parallel with other inverter outputs in a Junction Box to a homerun cable, or to a T6 plug.
-The T5 female plug connects to the male bulkhead port installed in the SPARQ Q1200 Microinverter that serves as its AC output.
-The default cable for installation in India is T5 cable 65069-2C.
+The SPARQ's AC Cable microinverter solution is very cost-effective compared with daisy chain or other proprietary cabling systems, reducing installation cost and cost of ownership.
+The AC cabling system enables the solar installer to cost-effectively match the cabling needs to each site.
+The cable consists of an individual molded T5 plug and a 0.7-meter, or 3-meter cable assembly.
+This cable terminates in either bare wires allowing it to be connected in parallel with other microinverter outputs in a Junction Box to a homerun cable, or to a T6 plug.
+The T5 female plug connects to the male bulkhead port installed in the SPARQ Q3-2000 Microinverter that serves as its AC output.